victoreeckh/Renewable_Energy_notes/pages/Concentrated Solar Power.md

 	- Thermodynamic Cycle
 		- CSP Rankine Steam Cycle
 		- ![image.png](../assets/image_1681592025230_0.png){:height 270, :width 503}
-		- Excess heat collected in the solar field is sent to the heat exchanger and warms the molten sats going from -
+		- Excess heat collected in the solar field is sent to the heat exchanger and warms the molten sats going from the cold tank to the hot tank.
+When needed, the heat from the hot tank can be returned to the heat transfer fluid and sent to the steam generator.
+		- Regimes
+			- Warm-up
+				- e.g. morning
+			- Charging Thermal Energy storage
+				- No demand yet
+			- Electric Power Generation
+			- Chage TES & Power Generation
+			- Power Generation from TES
+				- Still generation when no Solar energy available anymore -
 	-
 	-